andymakesapps/course-kubernetes-up-and-running/chapter_02/README.md

 - To build the container we run:
 > docker build -t simple-node .

+NOTE
-==NOTE:== If on Mac, run the Docker desktop app first, otherwise it won't be able to connect to docker daemon
+: If on Mac, run the Docker desktop app first, otherwise it won't be able to connect to docker daemon
 - To run the image we can use:
 > docker run --rm -p 3000:3000 simple-node